 Uploading a model via a web browser

-When you upload a model to 3D Warehouse via a web browser, you can upload a SKP file, or you have the option of uploading a KMZ file, which you can place in Google Earth.
+When you upload a model to 3D Warehouse via a web browser, you can upload a SKP file from any version of SketchUp.

-Follow these steps to upload an SKP or KMZ file via your web browser:
+Follow these steps to upload an SKP file via your web browser:

 Click the Upload Model button at the top of the main 3D Warehouse page, or select Upload Model from the user menu.